 In such cases you can manually download the individual rpm → identify the dependencies and then downgrade the rpm using “

 rpm” command.
 But this is very hectic and not recommended.

 I recommend using LVM Snapshot feature to perform fallback of such security hotfix.
 In such case if you wish to fallback then you can just revert back the using the LVM snapshot.

 Starting RHEL 7.7 and RHEL 8 you can also boot your RHEL system using the LVM snapshot using BOOM.

 It is the most reliable solution for such use cases.
 Although to perform LVM snapshot you need some mandatory prerequisites which I have explained in detail in a separate article.

-Lastly I hope the steps from the article to get an overview on applying security hotfix and performing patch management on RHEL Linux was helpful.
+Lastly I hope the steps from the article to get an overview on linux apply patch, security errata, security updates list and performing linux patch management on RHEL Linux was helpful.
 So, let me know your suggestions and feedback using the comment section.